Elagir/Analizuj/README.md

 # Properties file

-There is a .properies file used to define parameters and properties located in Analizuj/src/main/resources/app.properties
+There is properies file used to define parameters located in Analizuj/src/main/resources/app.properties

 Adjust your parameters before building jar file or make sure that properties file is in the classpath.